akka/akka/akka-docs/src/main/paradox/stream/operators/Source/maybe.md

 ## Description

-Materialize a @scala[`Promise[Option[T]]`] @java[`CompletableFuture`] which controls what element will be emitted by the Source.
+Create a source with a materialized @scala[`Promise[Option[T]]`] @java[`CompletableFuture<Optional<T>>`] which controls what element will be emitted by the Source.
+This makes it possible to inject a value into a stream after creation.

 * If the materialized promise is completed with a @scala[`Some`]@java[non-empty `Optional`], that value will be produced downstream, followed by completion.
 * If the materialized promise is completed with a @scala[`None`]@java[empty `Optional`], no value will be produced downstream and completion will be signalled immediately.
-* If the materialized promise is completed with a failure, then the returned source will terminate with that error.
+* If the materialized promise is completed with a failure, then the source will fail with that error.
-* If the downstream of this source cancels before the promise has been completed, then the promise will be completed with @scala[`None`]@java[empty `Optional`].
+* If the downstream of this source cancels or fails before the promise has been completed, then the promise will be completed with @scala[`None`]@java[empty `Optional`].

 `Source.maybe` has some similarities with @scala[@ref:[`Source.fromFuture`](fromFuture.md)]@java[@ref:[`Source.fromCompletionStage`](fromCompletionStage.md)].